Close

 Three Reasons It’s Time to Replace Remaining POTS Lines

-1. Cut costs by cutting POTS.
+1. Cut costs by cutting copper.

 While the concept of POTS might be simple, sending signals over a wire, the infrastructure required to support this process is complex.
-Calls made over POTS lines travel between multiple locations on a grid, comprised of mechanical buildings and parts like copper lines, switchboards, and towers.
-This aging physical infrastructure, which is susceptible to weather-related outages and frequent repairs, requires investment from carriers, which they pass on to customers.
+Calls made over POTS lines travel between multiple locations on a grid, comprised of mechanical buildings and components like copper lines.This aging physical infrastructure, susceptible to weather-related outages and frequent repairs, requires investment from carriers, which they pass on to customers.
 But digital is less expensive.
 MetTel sees an immediate average reduction of 30% in costs when clients migrate their POTS lines to a digital alternative solution.

 2. The days of POTS are numbered.